 Not a Buzz to Be Found: Insects in Winter: Discover how familiar insects survive the cold winter months and ensure the safety of the next generation.

-Find even more lovable book lists for kids on The Jenny Evolution with more than 100 book-themed reading lists!
+Like these animals in winter books?
+Find even more engaging book lists for kids with more than 100 book-themed reading lists!

 Animals in Winter Unit Study